What does it mean to be a freelancer in Portugal

 Performing a Thematic Analysis

-To make sense from all the quantitative data I gathered from the interviews, I performed a Thematic Analysis to familiarize myself with the data.
+To make sense from all the qualitative data I gathered from the interviews, I performed a Thematic Analysis to familiarize myself with the data.
 First, I mark some preliminary ideas in the transcript to generate initial codes.
 Then, I started an iterative process to find themes.
 This analysis helped me understand which are the main worries for Portuguese freelancers.